pvanallen/delft-ai-toolkit/docs/teachable.md

 <!-- TOC END -->
 _________________
 ## Object Detection/Recognition Overview
 Choosing an appropriate model for machine learning is crucial for the success of your project.
-The Toolkit provides several pre-built models that are trained with generic image datasets (such as [ImageNet](http://www.image-net.org)).
+The Toolkit provides several pre-built models that are trained with generic image datasets, such as [ImageNet](http://www.image-net.org).
 These include the mobilenet, squeezenet, and two inception models.
 While these work fine for certain applications, your project may require a model trained specifically for the kinds of objects you need detected.
-For example, your application might require that the robot recognize when a person gives a "thumbs up" sign such as:
+For example, your application might require that the robot recognize when a person gives a "thumbs up" hand signal such as:

 <img src="images/recognize_capture.jpg" width="254"><br>

-The off-the-shelf models identified this hand everything from a "can opener" to a "syringe" so they would not be a good choice.
-Building your own model is a great chance to learn about the process of collecting a quality dataset, training a model, testing the machine learning model, and seeing the model perform in the real world.
+The off-the-shelf models identified this hand signal as everything from a "can opener" to a "syringe", so they would not be a good choice.
+Rather than using a pre-built model, creating your own ML model is a great chance to learn about the process of collecting a quality dataset, training a model, testing the model, and experience the model perform in the real world.
 In this way, you can better understand and design for the particular characteristics of machine learning.

 The Toolkit provides a simple way for you to create and use such a custom model.
-To do this, we utilize the free [Teachable Machine](https://teachablemachine.withgoogle.com) system built with Google, and optimized for TensorFlow Lite, which the toolkit uses on the robot.
+To do this, we utilize the free [Teachable Machine](https://teachablemachine.withgoogle.com) system built with Google.

 ## OVERVIEW: Model creation and implementation process
-1. ***Define each different Category*** - Compile a list of each different category of object you want to recognize and gather examples of the objects to capture.
-Give each category a different name.
-E.g. For hand signals, thumbsUp,thumbsDown, etc. For tools, cutters, needlenose, etc.
+1. ***Define each different Category*** - Compile a list of each different category of object you want to recognize.
-1. ***Define a None Category*** - It is helpful to create a ***none*** category, especially in the case of only two different categories (e.g. thumbsUp and thumbsDown).
-It helps the ML model to have other categories to make better identifications.
-For the none category, capture blank, blurry, or other "wrong" images that should be considered to be unimportant.
-The reason for this is that if you don't have a "none" category, the model may decide that a flat hand is a thumbsUp, since it has no other options to pick from.
 1. ***Capture and Archive*** - Capture a series of prototypical images from the Raspberry Pi camera for each category of object to be detected, then archive the category image sets (e.g. 15 or more varied images of the thumbs up) on your computer
 1. ***Create the Model by Uploading & Training on Teachable Machine*** - Using the [Teachable Machine](https://teachablemachine.withgoogle.com) website
   1. ***Create each Category*** - Select and upload a subset of the images for each category to use as a training dataset